 What I dislike about Datto RMM:

-- From what I’ve seen, the UI transition has posed some challenges for users—especially since certain features are still only accessible in the old interface.
+- From what I’ve seen in G2 reviews, the UI transition has posed some challenges for users, especially since certain features are still only accessible in the old interface.
 This often requires switching back and forth, which can disrupt workflow.

 - I’ve also noticed a few mentions of reliability issues with Web Remote, including connection drops and inconsistent performance.
-Users seem to agree that improving stability could significantly enhance the overall usability of the tool.
+G2 users seem to agree that improving stability could significantly enhance the tool's overall usability.

 What G2 users dislike about Datto RMM: